Ninjadude01/Ninjaboard65/README.md

 ![pic](Pictures/Screenshot%202026-04-12%20104749.png)

 # Firmware
-My project uses qmk firmare.
+My project uses qmk firmare, and the json and .c files can be found in the Firmware folder.

 # BOM